 Title: Adaptation of agricultural value chains to climate change

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-The productivity of the participating actors in the agricultural value chains particularly affected by climate change is increased.
+The efficiency of the actors concerned has increased in the agricultural value chains particularly affected by climate change.

-The Adaptation of Agricultural Value Chains to Climate Change (PrAda) project operates on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) in the Anosy, Androy and Atsimo Atsinanana regions in the arid southern part of the country.
-In addition to the Ministry of Agriculture and Livestock as the lead executing agency, PrAda works at national level with the Meteorological Service and the Ministry of Finance in particular.
-At regional level, the project cooperates with the relevant chambers of commerce and industry, local farmers’ associations and private companies, among others.
+The project operates on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) in Anosy, Androy and Atsimo-Atsinanana – dry regions in the south of the country.
+The project is also cofinanced by the European Union.
+The lead executing agency is the Madagascan Ministry of Agriculture, Livestock and Fisheries.
+The meteorological institute and the Ministry of Finance are also key implementing partners at country level.
+At a regional level, the project is working with the responsible chambers of commerce and industry, local farmers’ associations and private companies, to name a few.

-The actors in the value chains obtain improved access to agro-meteorological and agricultural extension services.
-This enables production to be adapted to climate change.
+In order to achieve this, the actors in the value chains will be given better access to agrometeorological and agricultural advisory services.
+This will enable production systems to be adapted to climate change.

 The project also intends to improve the structural framework.
 This includes developing sound agricultural policies, and organisation and cooperation between the actors, for example.
 Access to equipment will be made easier and production technology will be adapted.